tanveerkkhan89/cloud-infra-repo/README.md

-# Project Report: EKS Cluster with ALB Ingress Controller and CI/CD Pipeline
+# AWS EKS Cluster with ALB Ingress Controller

 ## Overview

-This project focuses on provisioning an **Amazon EKS** cluster using **Terraform**, deploying a **Java Spring Boot application** with **Helm**, and automating the entire process using a **CI/CD pipeline** via **GitHub Actions**.
-The architecture leverages **AWS services** like EKS, Application Load Balancer (ALB), and IAM roles with OpenID Connect (OIDC) for secure access control.
+This project focuses on provisioning essential AWS components using **Terraform**.
+It includes the setup of an **Amazon EKS cluster**, **VPC**, **EKS node groups**, and the deployment of an **Application Load Balancer (ALB) Ingress Controller**.
+The objective is to create a scalable Kubernetes environment on AWS, automating infrastructure deployment with Infrastructure as Code (IaC).

-## Approach
+## Infrastructure Setup

-1. **Infrastructure Provisioning**:
-   - The **Amazon EKS cluster** was provisioned using **Terraform**.
-This included setting up the necessary VPC, security groups, and subnets to ensure the cluster had the required networking components.
+### 1. VPC and Networking
-   - **ALB Ingress Controller** was deployed to manage routing for external traffic to the Kubernetes cluster.
-The ingress controller facilitates load balancing using AWS ALB.
+- A custom **VPC** was created to provide networking for the EKS cluster.

-2. **Containerization and Deployment**:
+### 2. EKS Cluster and Node Group
-   - The Java Spring Boot application was containerized using **Docker**.
-A **Dockerfile** was created to build the image, which was then pushed to **Docker Hub**.
+- The project provisions an **Amazon EKS cluster** to run Kubernetes workloads.
+- **EKS Node Groups** were created within the cluster to provide scalable compute capacity, enabling the cluster to adjust resources based on demand.

+### 3. ALB Ingress Controller
-   - **Helm** was used to deploy the application on the EKS cluster.
-This allowed easy management and scaling of Kubernetes resources.
+- The **ALB Ingress Controller** was deployed to manage the routing of external HTTP/HTTPS traffic to services running on the EKS cluster.

-3. **CI/CD Pipeline**:
-   - **GitHub Actions** was used to automate the infrastructure provisioning and application deployment.
-The pipeline included stages to build and push the Docker image, provision the EKS infrastructure, and deploy the application via Helm.
+- The controller integrates with AWS services and manages the creation and configuration of the Application Load Balancer automatically.

-## Choices Made
+## Technology Choices

-1. **Terraform for Infrastructure as Code**:
+### Terraform
-   - Terraform was chosen for provisioning infrastructure due to its popularity, ease of use, and the ability to define AWS resources declaratively.
-The decision to use modules helped in reusability and easier updates in the future.
+- **Terraform** was chosen as the Infrastructure as Code (IaC) tool for this project due to its ability to manage AWS resources declaratively.
+Terraform modules were used to simplify the configuration and reuse of components.

-2. **Helm for Kubernetes Deployment**:
-   - Helm was selected for managing Kubernetes resources because it simplifies the deployment process, making it easy to manage multiple Kubernetes resources as a single entity (Helm chart).
-Helm also facilitates rolling updates and rollback capabilities.

-3. **GitHub Actions for CI/CD**:
-   - GitHub Actions was used as the CI/CD tool to automate the build, test, and deploy stages.
-It integrates well with GitHub repositories, enabling easy automation of workflows triggered by code changes.

-4. **OIDC for Secure Access**:
-   - OIDC was used for **IAM role assumption** to securely allow the **ALB Ingress Controller** to access the AWS resources without hardcoding credentials, improving security and scalability.
+### VPC Design
+- A **custom VPC** was designed with public subnets to host both the load balancer and the EKS nodes.

+### EKS and Node Groups
+- **EKS Managed Node Groups** provide flexible compute resources for the Kubernetes cluster, enabling scaling of nodes as needed.

+### ALB Ingress Controller
+- The **ALB Ingress Controller** was chosen for its deep integration with AWS, allowing dynamic load balancing of external traffic based on Kubernetes Ingress resources.

-## Challenges Faced
+## Challenges

-1. **OIDC Configuration**:
-   - Setting up **OIDC** for the ALB Ingress Controller posed challenges, particularly with understanding the structure of the identity and how to correctly refer to it within Terraform.
-This was mitigated by using data lookups and ensuring proper IAM role configuration.

-2. **Helm Chart Customization**:
-   - The Helm chart for the Java Spring Boot application required customization to ensure it met the specific needs of the EKS environment, such as Ingress configuration for the ALB.
-Ensuring proper configuration for seamless integration took some trial and error.

-3. **CI/CD Pipeline Debugging**:
-   - Integrating the pipeline was another challenge, especially ensuring that each step (Docker build, infrastructure provisioning, Helm deployment) worked seamlessly together.
-Misconfigurations in the pipeline required debugging and adjusting the workflow syntax.
+1. **VPC and Subnet Configuration**: Ensuring that the public subnets were correctly configured to allow the Application Load Balancer to route traffic to the EKS nodes.
+2. **ALB Ingress Controller Setup**: Ensuring that the controller had the correct IAM role and permissions to interact with AWS resources was a key step to automate load balancer management.
+3. **Terraform State Management**: Managing the Terraform state to ensure consistent infrastructure updates and deployments was critical to avoid configuration drift.

 ## Conclusion

-The project successfully automated the provisioning of an EKS cluster and the deployment of a Java Spring Boot application using Docker, Helm, and GitHub Actions.
-Challenges were addressed through careful planning and iterative problem-solving, resulting in a modular, maintainable, and scalable architecture.
+This project successfully automates the provisioning of key AWS components for a Kubernetes-based infrastructure.
+Using **Terraform**, the creation of the **VPC**, **EKS cluster**, **node groups**, and **ALB Ingress Controller** is fully automated, providing a scalable environment for Kubernetes workloads on AWS.